chinapedia/wikipedia.abstract.en/Page/Camouflage.md

 Motion dazzle

-Chapman-Zebra.jpg's bold pattern may induce motion dazzle in observers]]
+'s bold pattern may induce motion dazzle in observers]]

 Most forms of camouflage are made ineffective by movement: a deer or grasshopper may be highly cryptic when motionless, but instantly seen when it moves.
 But one method, motion dazzle, requires rapidly moving bold patterns of contrasting stripes.[67]
 Motion dazzle may degrade predators' ability to estimate the prey's speed and direction accurately, giving the prey an improved chance of escape.[68]
 Motion dazzle distorts speed perception and is most effective at high speeds; stripes can also distort perception of size (and so, perceived range to the target).
 As of 2011, motion dazzle had been proposed for military vehicles, but never applied.[69]
 Since motion dazzle patterns would make animals more difficult to locate accurately when moving, but easier to see when stationary, there would be an evolutionary trade-off between motion dazzle and crypsis.[70]